 This version of the DZ820E includes Brother’s “grand slam” embroidery package.
 This package adds a variety of accessories such as stabilizers, embroidery threads, a pocket embroidery hoop, pre-wound bobbins and much more.
 The included cap hoop is a great addition that lets you embroider caps with ease.

 It has a USB port so you can add designs that you purchase online to the machine.
 The LCD screen lets you do some limited editing such as the ability to rotate, resize, reflect and reposition your design.
-The screen also guides you through a lot of tasks if you ever become stuck.
+The display also guides you through a lot of tasks if you ever become stuck.

-There are convenient functions such as automatic threading, automatic thread cutter and automatic needle up/down button.
+There are convenient functions such as automatic threading, automatic thread cutter, and automatic needle up/down button.
 The drop-in bobbin feature makes it easy to install bobbins.